niclaurenti/niclaurenti.github.io/_pages/basketball.md

 I still have nightmares for it.

 In the following years I kept playing for Sam Basket Roma in all the youth sectors.
 In 2016 I was passed to the first team that played in the Italian C Silver series.

+In the following years, due to University commitments, I quit my basketball career to play at amateur level.

+In the end, with the start of the COVID19 pandemic in 2020, I completely stopped my basketball (and competitive sport) activities.

 Personal bests
 --------------